gholler-sopra/hydrator-plugins/core-plugins/docs/PythonEvaluator-transform.md

-# Python
+# Python Evaluator

 Description
 -----------
-Python is a Guavus Enterprise Accelerator that executes a user-provided python code to transform one record into zero or more records.
+Python Evaluator is a Guavus Enterprise Accelerator that executes a user-provided python code to transform one record into zero or more records.
 Each input record is converted into a dictionary which can be directly accessed in python.
 The transform should receive a dictionary as input, which it can process and emit zero or more transformed dictionaries, or emit an error dictionary using the provided emitter object.

 Configuration